foldda/rda/README.md

 > *An RDA container is like a bag that has unlimited number of pockets for storing "anything", and an XML or JSON container is like a wallet that offers specific places for coins, notes, and cards.*

-When use XML/JSON format for data exchange between two applications, a developer must firstly decide the data types and data structure for the applications, and fixes the decided data format in a schema.
-If there are many applications connected together, and if one of them wants to change its data format and the schema, it will be difficult to manage compatibility.
-For example, if Twitter or Google changes the data format in their REST API, a lot of downstream applications will be affected.
+When use XML/JSON format for data exchange between two applications, a developer must firstly decide the data types and data structure for the applications, and fix the decided data format in a schema.
+If one of applications wants to change its data format and the schema, it will be difficult to manage compatibility especially if the applications are maintained by different parties.
+Imagine if Twitter or Google changes the data format in their REST API, a lot of downstream applications will be affected.

-In contrast, while RDA is also a text-encoded data format[^1] for storing complex structured data, it is designed to be **generic** and **application independent** -
+In contrast, while RDA is also a text-encoded data format[^1] capable for storing complex structured data, it is designed to be **generic** and **application independent**:

 [^1]: Full details of the encoding rules can be found [here](https://foldda.github.io/rda/rda-encoding-rule).